meilisearch/integration-guides/guides/bors.md

 It became tedious to always ask the contributors to rebase their branch when their branch was not up-to-date with `master` because:
 - It forces everyone to wait again before the merge
 - It is not always easy to successfully apply a rebase without any issue
+- Sometimes there are several PRs ready to be merged, which introduces complexity in coordination

 ### But why rebasing?